supertestnet/things-bitvm-needs/README.md

 # DevEd

-- [ ] Make youtube videos documenting how you write apps for BitVM
+- [ ] Make youtube videos documenting how you write apps for bitvm
-- [ ] Make text tutorials documenting how you write apps for BitVM
+- [ ] Make text tutorials documenting how you write apps for bitvm

+# Meta

+- [ ] Contribute to this todo list with other ideas for making bitvm great (click the Fork button above and do a PR with your changes)